 - chiefly British : any of a series of short posts set at intervals to delimit an area (such as a traffic island) or to exclude vehicles (via the English dictionary)

-So What is a Bollard?
-Here is Some Bollard History and Their Origins
+What is a Bollard?
+Here is Bollard History and Their Origins

-What are bollards: A bollard is a sturdy, short, solid vertical post that helps control traffic and prevents vehicles from crashing into buildings.
+What are bollards?
+A bollard is a sturdy, short, solid vertical post that helps control traffic and prevents vehicles from crashing into buildings.
 With our experience, these posts can be in many different colors and/or sizes.